(NewsNation) – Americans have fallen in love with working from home and want to make it permanent.

 This comes at a key moment for national wallets and jobs.
 Americans see no relief in gas prices; according to a NewsNation poll, they expect them to become even more expensive in six months.

 At the same time, employers Goldman Sachs in Telsa opposed the work-from-home culture.

 However, according to a NewsNation poll, 76 percent of voters believe they work as well or even better when working from home.

-“I think companies should put in incentives and maybe give employees a little gas money at that time,” Abby Harkins, a 27-year-old wedding planner from San Francisco, said on Monday.
+“I think companies should put in incentives at this time and maybe put a little money on gas for employees,” Abby Harkins, a 27-year-old wedding planner from San Francisco, said Monday.
 Her employer requires her to be in the office and she must attend all scheduled weddings.

 “I think the hybrid model is always good for companies and I think half the time during the week it would be great to save some money that way, especially on gas,” Harkins said.

 NewsNation and Decision Desk headquarters polled 1,006 registered voters Sunday and Monday on topics such as gas prices, work-from-home policies, President Joe Biden’s activities, abortion and other current events.

 Inflation is America’s number one problem.
 The price of gas is the most symbolic figure of the growth in the cost of goods in the country.
 On June 9, the US national average gas price topped $5 a gallon for the first time, according to Gas Buddy.